 - Know what you own: By periodically reviewing your investments, you can take charge of your finances and make any adjustments needed.
 Leverage any free resources from your broker, like meeting with a financial planner, and always ask questions.
 Ultimately, there’s no such thing as a hands-off investment.

 Like any other investment, dividend ETFs are susceptible to losses.
 The magnitude of potential losses is tied to the level of risk contained in the portfolio.
-So a fund that invests heavily in potentially riskier assets like international companies will have a very different risk profile than a fund that invests in established, tried-and-true names.
+So a fund that invests heavily in potentially riskier assets like companies in emerging markets will have a very different risk profile than a fund that invests in established, tried-and-true names.
 Macroeconomic factors like the interest rate environment also play a factor.

 Depending on the type of investment account you own, dividend distributions are taxed as regular income or at a reduced rate under special considerations.
 These rules only apply for holdings outside tax-advantaged accounts like a 401(k) or an IRA.